Marriott International

-Marriott International, Inc. is an American multinational company that operates, franchises, and licenses lodging including hotel, residential, and timeshare properties.
-It is headquartered in Bethesda, Maryland.
-The company was founded by J. Willard Marriott and his wife Alice Marriott.
+Marriott International, Inc. is an American multinational company that operates, franchises, and licenses lodging brands that include hotel, residential, and timeshare properties.
+Marriott International owns over 37 hotel and timeshare brands with 9,000 locations and 1,597,380 rooms across its network (as of 2023).
+Marriott International is headquartered in Bethesda, Maryland.
+The company is the successor to the hospitality division of the Marriott Corporation, founded by J. Willard Marriott (1900–1985) and his wife Alice Marriott (1907–2000).

 Profile

-Marriott is the largest hotel chain in the world by the number of available rooms.
-It has 30 brands with 8,000 properties containing 1,423,044 rooms in 131 countries and territories.
-Of these 8,000 properties, 2,149 are operated by Marriott, and 5,493 are operated by others pursuant to franchise agreements.
+Marriott International is the largest hotel company in the world by the number of available rooms.
+It has 36 brands with 9,361 properties containing 1,706,331 rooms in 144 countries and territories.
+Of these 9,361 properties, 1,981 are managed but not owned by Marriott, 7,192 are owned and managed by independent hospitality companies under franchise agreements with Marriott, and 51 are both owned and managed by Marriott.
 The company also operates 20 hotel reservation centers.

 Marriott International, Inc. was formed in 1993 when Marriott Corporation split into two companies: Marriott International, Inc., which franchises and manages properties, and Host Marriott Corporation (now Host Hotels & Resorts), which owns properties.

-Since the founders were Mormon missionaries, copies of the Book of Mormon are provided in hotel rooms in addition to the Bible.
+Since the founders were missionaries of the Church of Jesus Christ of Latter-day Saints, copies of the Book of Mormon are provided in hotel rooms in addition to the Bible.